-Income protection insurance and critical illness cover are both insurance plans designed to support you financially in the event of significant health issues.
-Whilst they have similarities and can be confused with one another, they are two different types of cover, each with a distinct purpose and unique benefits.
+Income protection insurance and critical illness cover are both insurance plans designed to support you financially through significant health issues.
+They share some features but are two different types of cover, each with their own purpose.

-In this guide, we’ll compare income protection vs critical illness, exploring the main similarities and differences.
+In this guide, we’ll put income protection against critical illness cover, exploring the main similarities and differences.

 Understanding Critical Illness Cover and Income Protection